top of page

 X‑402 Launches

-On May 6, 2025, X-402 protocol publicly launched.
-Reviving the long-dormant HTTP 402 status code.
-This event occurred less than three weeks after the official patent filing and first Mint-Unit™ execution under Mint-to Logic™, and closely followed its public exposure across social platforms.
-The timing and structural overlap suggest that X-402’s release was influenced by, or built upon, the Mint-to Logic™ framework—intentionally or otherwise and masked by using Http 402 an otherwise abandoned use of 402.
+On May 6, 2025, the X‑402 protocol publicly launched, reviving the long‑dormant HTTP 402 status code.
+This event occurred less than three weeks after the official patent filing and first Mint‑Unit™ execution under Mint‑to Logic™, and closely followed its public exposure across social platforms.

-Unified Notice – Public IP Declaration
+⭐ Unified Notice Public IP Declaration (Safe, Sovereign, Enforceable Language)

 The time has come.